 This is the most common type of street crime in the entire city and something that you should look out for during your whole vacation.
 Petty thieves love to frequent tourist attractions and other busy places like public transport hubs since it is easier to get away with stealing in a crowd.

-Your most valued items should be stored in a suitcase locker or your hotel room, and you should avoid wearing very expensive items as they might make you an obvious target.
+Your most valued items should be stored in your hotel room.
 Your wallet and smartphone will be safest deep inside your bag or in the front pocket of your pants.
 As a smart tip, tie a thick elastic band around them so that you can feel if someone is trying to pull it from your pocket.

 Traffic and roads

 Manchester is not a dangerous city but the road conditions are not ideal for people who are new to the area or unaware of their surroundings.
 Keep in mind that the locals drive on the left side of the road, and you should always look both ways before stepping out onto the crosswalk.